jamiealquiza/sangrenel/README.md

 If a topic is referenced that does not yet exist, Sangrenel will create one with a default of 2 partitions / 1 replica (or as defined in your Kafka server configuration).
 Alternative parition/replica topologies should be created manually prior to running Sangrenel.

-Sangrenel outputs metrics based on the previous 5 seconds of operation: the aggregate amount of data being produced, message transaction rate (or generated rate if using <code>--noop</code>) and 90th percentile worst latency average (time from message sent to receiving an ack from the broker).
+Sangrenel outputs metrics based on the previous 5 seconds of operation: the aggregate amount of data being produced, message transaction rate (or generated rate if using <code>--noop</code>) and top 10% worst latency average (time from message sent to receiving an ack from the broker).

 If optionally defined, Graphite can be used as a secondary output location.
 This allows you to graph performance results in addition to overlaying Sangrenel metrics against Kafka cluster metrics that you may already be collecting in Graphite.